maxxie114/HeadDropPlugin/README.md

 # Installation
 1. Put HeadDropPlugin.phar into pocketmine directory, inside the directory named plugins
 2. Please make sure you have EconomyAPI installed

+# Contribution
+You are free to contribute to this plugin by creating a post request, but please make sure you are using PSR-2 coding style.

 # License
 MIT